 The Corporate Governance Standards for the Board require that all transactions between the Company or its subsidiaries and any "related person" (as such term is defined in applicable securities regulation) must be reviewed and pre-approved pursuant to the terms of the Company's Related Person Transaction Policy.
 The Related Person Transaction Policy requires approval of such transactions by the NCG Committee, in the case of material or disclosable transactions, or by the Chairperson of that Committee, in the case of immaterial and non-disclosable transactions.
-The Related Person Transaction Policy requires that the NCG

-Committee or its Chairperson, as applicable, consider all relevant facts and circumstances of the transaction, including the commercial reasonableness of the terms, the benefit and perceived benefit to the Company, the availability of alternative transactions, the materiality and character of the related person's interest, and the actual or apparent conflict of interest of the related person.
-If the related person is an independent director (or an immediate family member of an independent director), then the impact on the director's independence must also be considered.
+The Related Person Transaction Policy requires that the NCG Committee or its Chairperson, as applicable, consider all relevant facts and circumstances of the transaction, including the commercial reasonableness of the terms, the benefit and perceived benefit to the Company, the availability of alternative transactions, the materiality and character of the related person is an independent director (or an immediate family member of an independent director), then the impact on the director's independence must also be considered.